quadroloop/teneo/README.md

 # Teneo

-> Teneo is a News and Wiki Decentralized Application.
+> Teneo is a News & RSS3 DApp Platform

 ### Project Description